 3 $30/month 5GB plan is available only when activating a SIM or phone purchased at Walmart or when activating a new SIM at www.t-mobile.com/PrepaidActivation.
 If you switch to another plan you can't switch back to the $30/month unlimited data plan.

-4 For BlackBerry users there's a BIS add-on available at no extra charge on $50/month and higher plans.
+4 For BlackBerry users there's a BIS add-on available at no extra charge on $50/month and higher Simple Choice plans.

 The best deal for most visitors is probably the $30/mo 5GB, 100 minute, unlimited text plan.
 It's also the hardest to get as it's only available for online activations or with SIMs or phones purchased at Walmart.
 Unfortunately T-Mobile stores are prohibited from selling the un-activated SIM kit needed to activate online.
 You can get around that by buying a SIM kit before your trip from an eBay seller who will ship internationally or at a Walmart store (Find this item at a Walmart store)

 The monthly plans automatically renew every 30 days providing you have sufficient funds in your T-Mobile account.
-You can switch between monthly, daily and pay as you go plans (except for the $30 unlimited data plan) by calling 1-877-778-2106 on any phone or 611 on your T-Mobile phone or by using T-Mobile's mobile (ma.web2go.com) or desktop (my.t-mobile.com) web sites.
-Plan changes from or between monthly plans go into effect at the end of the plan period.
+You can switch between monthly and pay as you go plans (except for the $30 unlimited data plan) by calling 1-877-778-2106 on any phone or 611 on your T-Mobile phone or by using T-Mobile's mobile (ma.web2go.com) or desktop (my.t-mobile.com) web sites.
+Plan changes from or between plans go into effect at the end of the plan period by default but customer support can make an immediate plan change on request.

-Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas in yellow labeled as "partner" on the coverage map).
-There's limited data roaming on monthly plans $50/mo and higher.
-Roaming on the $50 plan is limited to $10MB/month, $60 and $70 plan users get 50MB/month of data roaming.
+Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas labeled as "partner" on T-Mobile's coverage map).
+There's limited data roaming on "Simple Choice" monthly plans $50/mo and higher.
+Roaming on the $50 plan is limited to 10MB/month, $60 and $70 plan users get 50MB/month of data roaming.
 On other plans data roaming is not available

 - $10/month unlimited calls to landlines in 70+ countries, reduced international rates to 200+ countries